To Inspire the Next Generation

 REV Robotics engineering curriculum using electric circuits, electronics, mechanics, design, and the engineering design cycle to build advanced robotics solutions.

-The TRC Computer Science domain promotes computational thinking and basic robotics programming by providing introductory coding courses in Blocks, Python, Javascript, Artificial Intelligence, Information Technology (IT), Operating Systems (OS), and Cybersecurity.
+The TRC Computer Technology domain promotes computational thinking and basic robotics programming by providing introductory coding courses in Blocks, Python, Javascript, Artificial Intelligence, Information Technology (IT), Operating Systems (OS), and Cybersecurity.
 An emphasis is placed on coding and AI programs used in robotics.
-We also explore Computer Science topics using games such as Minecraft EDU and eSports as a fun and exciting way to learn to code through
+We also explore Computer Science topics using games such as Minecraft EDU and eSports as a fun and exciting way to learn to code through playful learning approaches.

 Coding FUNdamentals